ALS: Cause

-Though the exact cause of ALS is unknown, genetic and environmental factors are thought to be of roughly equal importance.
+It is not known what causes sporadic ALS, hence it is described as an idiopathic disease.
+Though its exact cause is unknown, genetic and environmental factors are thought to be of roughly equal importance.
 The genetic factors are better understood than the environmental factors; no specific environmental factor has been definitively shown to cause ALS.
-A liability threshold model for ALS proposes that cellular damage accumulates over time due to genetic factors present at birth and exposure to environmental risks throughout life.
+A multi-step liability threshold model for ALS proposes that cellular damage accumulates over time due to genetic factors present at birth and exposure to environmental risks throughout life.
+ALS can strike at any age, but its likelihood increases with age.
+Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
+ALS is 20% more common in men than women, but this difference in sex distribution is no longer present in patients with onset after age 70.